-- Provide for protection of inadvertant discoveries and known archaeological properties. - Integrate the landscape and key historic buildings as an asset and tool for preserving the character, sense of place, and educational legacy of Highline College. - Facilitate compliance with Governor's Executive Order 0505. - Provide educational and interpretive elements for students, staff, and visitors on the campus in support of the architectural character and educational legacy of Highline College. - Continue utilizing to the extent feasible, existing historic buildings to support higher education functions. - Preserve building 7 and associated original lawn areas for continued educational uses as a key character anchor within the campus. - Strengthen the cultural property program on campus.
-Integrate cultural property management of building 7 into ongoing budgeting/planning activities - Facilitate consultation with DAHP and concerned Tribal governments.
+- Provide for protection of inadvertent discoveries and known archaeological properties. - Integrate the landscape and key historic buildings as an asset and tool for preserving the character, sense of place, and educational legacy of Highline College. - Facilitate compliance with Governor's Executive Order 0505. - Provide educational and interpretive elements for students, staff, and visitors on the campus in support of the architectural character and educational legacy of Highline College. - Continue utilizing to the extent feasible, existing historic buildings to support higher education functions. - Preserve Building 7 and associated original outdoor lawn areas for continued educational uses as a key character anchor within the campus. - Strengthen the cultural property program on campus.
+Integrate cultural property management of Building 7 into ongoing budgeting/planning activities. - Recognize and facilitate consultation with DAHP and concerned Tribal governments.